 In December 2014, the Commission decided to withdraw its legislative proposal on waste, but Commission committed at the same time to use its new horizontal working methods to present a new package by the end of 2015 which would cover the full economic cycle, not just waste reduction targets, drawing on the expertise of all the Commission’s services.

-- Communication “Towards a circular economy: a zero waste programme for Europe” and annex
+- Communication “Towards a circular economy: a zero-waste programme for Europe”.

-- Legislative proposal to review recycling and other waste-related targets in the EU and annex
+- Legislative proposal to review recycling and other waste-related targets in the EU.

 - Ex-post evaluation of Five Waste Streams Directives – Commission staff working document